OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 - **#FEDERATIVELEARNING** (development-time datascience).
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

-- TODO: integrity checks in development pipeline (build, deploy, supply chain)

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else? m- **#SUPPLYCHAINMANAGE** (development-time infosec) Supply chain management: Managing the supply chain to to minimize the security risk from externally obtained elements.
+  - Not covered yet in ISO/IEC standards m- **#SUPPLYCHAINMANAGE** (development-time infosec) Supply chain management: Managing the supply chain to to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
 The particularity for AI is that this also includes obtained data and obtained models.

   Security risks in obtained elements can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.